FAQs at our Botox Clinic in Vancouver

 In Canada, Botox is classified as a prescription-only medication and therefore should only be provided by licensed medical physicians, dentists or registered nurses who have had the relevant training.
 It’s important to make sure that when you are considering getting botox you do your research to ensure that you get the best possible results.

 If you are considering getting botox you may have some new concerns and questions about the COVID-19 vaccine and botox.
-There are no official guidelines yet around this, but here at the Medical Rejuvenation Centre, we are recommending that if you have received the COVID-19 vaccination in the last 2 weeks, then do not have a botox treatment to avoid any potential contraindications.
+There are no official guidelines yet around this, but here at the Medical Rejuvenation Centre, we recommend that if you have received the COVID-19 vaccination in the last 2 weeks, then you should not have a botox treatment right away to avoid any potential contraindications.
 After the two weeks, you are fine to book in to get your treatment.

 Although lying down after botox will not cause any long-term damage to make sure you get the best out of your treatment we advise that you avoid lying down for at least 4 – 6 hours after the procedure, this is because it takes a few hours for botox to settle and lying down to soon could result in the botox migrating to different areas of the face.